Introduction to Genome Browsers

 At the end of the workshop, you will be able to:

-- create custom views and share with colleagues using sessions.
+- Create custom interactive views with to share with colleagues

 The workshop is aimed at bench researchers with no coding/programming skills who wish to learn how to utilise online data and resources to refine their biological research questions and discovery.

-This is a hands-on workshop and attendees must bring their own computers with access to the Uniwireless or Eduroam internet/wifi.
+This is an in person hands-on workshop and attendees must bring their own computers with access to the Uniwireless or Eduroam internet/wifi.
 A mouse is recommended for selecting screen elements during the workshop.
 The following software must also be preinstalled:

-- obtain a login to UCSC Genome browser (free) prior to the workshop to save your own sessions.
+- Obtain a login to UCSC Genome browser (free)